su8code/ethioclicks-javaapp/README.md

-# How to Make exe installer setup program...
+# How to Make exe installer setup program
 ##
 ## Table of contents
 * [General Info](#general-info)